How do you know if you need a dehumidifier or humidifier?

 You can measure the humidity level using a hygrometer.
 If the reading is above 60%, then you will need to bring it down before it can cause any damage.

 If you start getting allergic reactions, chances are that it is because of mold and bacteria that grow in humid environments.
+You will start seeing many signs of mold toxicity.

 When should you run a humidifier?